ErikOnBike/CodeParadise/README.md

   load.
 ```

 Depending on your image version it should also load the [ClientEnvironment](https://github.com/ErikOnBike/CP-ClientEnvironment).
-If you run on a Pharo 8 environment, it should load the "pharo8" branch and otherwise just the "master" branch.
+If you run on a Pharo 8 or 9 environment, it should load the "pharo8" branch and otherwise just the "master" branch.

 ### Start HTTP and WebSocket Server